 My college majors were Theatre and English and during all those years in Houston, I was an active company member of two local professional theatres and also served them for a time as Public Relations Manager and Development Director.
 For ten years, Frank and I owned and operated Checkmate Theatricals, a talent and production agency for major special events and the Texas Renaissance Festival.
 Whenever I have the chance…and the time…I still get involved in local theatre.

-I’m working on a book, Enlightened Volunteers, and I’m a graduate of the 2008 class of Leadership Fort Smith (AR) and the 2012 class of Leadership Whatcom (WA).
+I’m writing a book on Leadership Level Volunteers, and I’m a graduate of the 2008 class of Leadership Fort Smith (AR) and the 2012 class of Leadership Whatcom (WA).
 I really am a lifelong learner and can honestly say I’ve learned something from every job, every client, every committee, and every assignment.
-Most recently, The Desire Map has been a welcome addition to the tools I can bring to people I work with.
 My job is always new, always exciting, and I love it.
 I’ve got a lot of mileage behind me and try to make the years of blending arts, nonprofit, and business experience, crossing disciplines and sectors, a valuable asset to my clients, colleagues and friends in the public affairs/philanthropic, business and nonprofit communities.